Balagurovskiy/aop-sample/README.md

 # aop-sample
 Simple implementation for aspect oriented programming.
-For join points were taken: loggining, exection time and argument validation.
+For join points were taken: logging, execution time and argument validation.
 <ul>
   <li><a href="src/main/java/aop/spring_aspectj/named/">Pointcut by method name;</a></li>
   <li><a href="src/main/java/aop/spring_aspectj/annotated/">Pointcut by annotation;</a></li>